 ASPIRED pilot projects with application of locally appropriate and cost effective water and energy efficiency technologies at different water use areas and fish farms in the Ararat Valley.
 Pilot projects are aimed at improving management of natural resources and reducing groundwater extraction levels.
 A related goal is to make water users more energy efficient and promote application of clean energy technologies.

-SECONDARY WATER USE AND IRRIGATION REHABILITATION PROJECT IN SAYAT-NOVA VILLAGE
+SECONDARY USE OF FISH-FARM WATER FOR IRRIGATION IN SAYAT-NOVA VILLAGE

 - Pumping station built in the premises of Masis-Dzuk fish farm with its infrastructure, that will be used to pump water for irrigation of the nearby fields,